A Unified Stochastic Hybrid System Approach to Aggregate Modeling of Responsive Loads: Aggregate Load Modeling Using Stochastic Hybrid Systems

 \subsubsection{Modeling Errors}

 The continuous dynamics of responsive loads may depend on many factors that cannot be accurately modeled.
-One way to account for these unmodeled dynamics is to add a noise process to the nominal model, by which we will have
+One way to account for these unmodeled dynamics is to add a noise process to the nominal model.
+Therefore we assume that the $i$th load is modeled by